 - Positivity – What makes people feel good has more probability to get shared.

 - Shock – Shocking facts and stories get shared widely

 - Anger – Human nature wants to let everyone know what they are angry about.

-Below is a pie-chart from Business insider about the type of emotions that trigger more amount of shares and likes.
+Below is a pie-chart from a Business insider about the type of emotions that trigger more amount of shares and likes.